Barsoom | Pellucidar | Moon | Venus | Caspak | Historical

 - Cos-ata-lo / cos-ata-lu: 'No egg woman/man'.
 Galu born fully human as an infant.

-- Weiroo - Winged men
+- Weiroo - Winged-men

 Between each tribe is a Coslupak or 'no man's land' unpopulated region.

 Assisted by Ajor, Billings learns the secret of the People that Time Forgot.
 The women of all the tribes are drawn each day to a south-flowing river as they have the instinctual need to spawn, releasing thousands of tiny eggs that are swept to Caspak's southernmost end in the water.
 These eggs turn into tadpoles and eventually apes at Caspak's southernmost coast.
-Each ape gradually evolves into the next step up the evolutionary chain, moving through Alu, Bo-Lu and so on in turn, waiting for the call that signifies they can move north as they have advanced into the next stage.
+Each ape gradually evolves into the next step up the evolutionary chain, moving through Alu, Bo-Lu and so on in turn, waiting for the call that signifies they can move north as they have advanced to the next stage.
 Galu, modern man, is the paragon of animals and pinnacle of evolution.
 Not every individual will advance to Galu - most become Batu ('finished') at an earlier stage.
 Only the Galu are able to give birth the mammalian way to infants, which is why there are no children among any of the other tribes.

 Will Billings learn what happened to Tyler's terrier, Nobs?
 Will he be reunited with Tyler, or terrorised by a Tyrannosaurus?